 Suing Your Employer for Unpaid Overtime

 Federal and state law mandates that employers pay their employees a minimum wage and overtime for hours worked over 40 hours a week.
 As the top Houston FLSA Attorney, I know there are exceptions to overtime rules that prevent certain employees from receiving overtime pay.
-However, oftentimes employers try to misuse those exceptions or trick employees into believing an exception applies.
-These types of claims commonly arise under the Fair Labor Standards Act (commonly referred to as “FLSA”) and can be very complicated for a layperson to figure out.
+However, employers often try to misuse those exceptions or trick employees into believing an exception applies.
+These claims commonly arise under the Fair Labor Standards Act (or “FLSA”) and can be very complicated for a layperson to figure out.
 If you have suspicions about your wages, you should contact us immediately.

 Common Misconceptions about Overtime

 - “Salaried employees are not entitled to receive overtime.”
-Firstly, this is one of the most common misconceptions we hear about overtime claims.
-Secondly, salaried and hourly employee status do not determine entitlement to overtime.
-Moreover, eligibility for overtime typically depends on whether you are an “exempt” employee.
+Firstly, this is one of the most common misconceptions about overtime claims.
+Secondly, salaried and hourly employee statuses do not determine entitlement to overtime.
+Moreover, overtime eligibility typically depends on whether you are an “exempt” employee.

 - “I didn’t request permission for overtime hours before I completed the task.”
 When it makes sense that your employer would know that the work requires additional time, you still deserve overtime pay.

-- “My work requires me to attend training sessions and meetings at the company and tells me this time is not compensable.”
+- “My work requires me to attend training sessions and meetings at the company, and they tell me this time is not compensable.”
 When your employer requires these meetings or training sessions, that is compensable time.
 For example, attending a safety meeting should count towards your workweek.

 - “I am required to come in early but not allowed to clock in until my scheduled start time.”
 Any time that your employer requires of you is compensable time.
-When your manager requires you to be at work before your official start time, then you deserve to be paid for that time.
+When your manager requires you to be at work before your official start time, you deserve to pay for that time.

 - “Only my regular wage is used to calculate overtime even though I earn commissions and bonuses.”
-It is a general rule that your employer should use any and all compensation you receive when calculating your overtime pay rate.
-This certainly includes commissions and often includes bonuses.
+It is a general rule that your employer should use all compensation you receive when calculating your overtime pay rate.
+This calculation certainly includes commissions and often includes bonuses.

-Are you unsure about the method your employer uses to calculate your overtime pay?
-Does your employer owe you wages overtime hours?
-Our experienced Houston employment lawyers are here to answer any questions you might have.
+Do you need help determining how your employer calculates your overtime pay?
+Does your employer owe you wages for overtime hours?
+Our experienced Houston employment lawyers are here to answer your questions.

 Houston FLSA Attorney Remedies

-Still, you may be entitled to overtime pay even if you are paid a salary.
-An employee’s entitlement to overtime pay is not based on whether they are paid a salary alone.
+Still, you may be entitled to overtime pay even if you receive a salary.
+This is because an employee’s entitlement to overtime pay is not based on whether they receive a salary alone.
 Our overtime attorneys know how to navigate these complex laws and determine whether you are exempt from overtime.

-When an employee brings a lawsuit to a Houston FLSA Attorney based on unpaid overtime and wages and wins, he or she is entitled to an award of damages which may include:
+When an employee brings a lawsuit to a Houston FLSA Attorney based on unpaid overtime and wages and wins, they are entitled to an award of damages which may include:

-- what he or she should have been paid over the last two years (or three years in certain circumstances);
+- What they should have been paid over the last two years (or three years in certain circumstances);

-Remedies may also include punitive damages where it can be shown that the employer retaliated against the employee for asserting rights under the FLSA.
+Remedies may also include punitive damages if the employer retaliated against the employee for asserting rights under the FLSA.

 Houston FLSA Attorney FAQs